jasonsiders/apex-database-layer/wiki/The-DatabaseLayer-Class.md

 ### `useRealData`

-Configures the framework to use real DML & SOQL operations that interact with the actual Salesforce database, instead of mocks.
+Configures the framework to use real DML, SOQL, and Duplicates operations that interact with the actual Salesforce database, instead of mocks.
 This is the default state of the application; there is no need to call it unless some variation of `DatabaseLayer.useMocks()` was called earlier in the transaction.
-Once this is called, `DatabaseLayer.Dml` will return a `Dml` object; `Database.Soql.newQuery` will return a `Soql` object.
+Once this is called, `DatabaseLayer.Dml` will return a `Dml` object; `Database.Soql.newQuery` will return a `Soql` object; `DatabaseLayer.Duplicates` will return a `Duplicates` object.

 This static method is only visible in the `@IsTest` context.